-What can you take on a domestic flight in Australia?
+Check it or chuck it: What can you take in a carry-on bag on domestic flights in Australia?

 Liquid restrictions on domestic flights in Australia

-Unlike international flights, the restrictions on liquids for domestic flights in Australia are less stringent.
+Unlike international flights, the restrictions on liquids for domestic flights in Australia are less stringent... as long as they fit within your airline's carry-onweight limits.
 Here’s what you need to know:

 Liquids, aerosols, and gels (LAGs) can be carried in your hand luggage without size or volume limits.